 This lectureship was established to honor the late Roger Y. Stanier, who made numerous fundamental contributions to categorizing and characterizing prokaryotic microorganisms while he was a faculty member here at UC Berkeley.
 This series, which generally alternates every other year with a presentation at the Pasteur Institute in Paris, is instrumental in bringing outstanding microbiologists to our campus to discuss their recent research.
 The first speaker was Nobel Laureate Salvador Luria, who has been followed by such outstanding microbiologists as Carl Woese, Stanley Falkow, Jonathan Beckwith, and Richard Losick.
-The most recent speaker in Fall 2011 was Lucia Rothman-Denes.

 - The Wilson Lectures

 Initially established as the Cetus Lectureship, it was renamed the Wilson Lectureship to honor the late UC Berkeley Professor Allan C. Wilson, who pioneered molecular and biochemical analysis of evolutionary processes.
 This series is generally focused on molecular evolution and related aspects of biology.
 Speakers in this series have included many Nobel Laureates, such as Howard Temin, Christiane Nüsslein-Volhard, and Paul Nurse.
-The most recent speaker in Fall 2011 was Michael N. Hall.

 - The CDB Spring Symposium